alex-bochkarev/bochkarev.io/content/teaching/_index.md

 I like teaching, and I really enjoy the moments when I am able to convey not only the technical results or algorithms per se, but get the core ideas and the underlying mathematical intuition across.
-Sometimes it seems even possible to convey such intuition with remarkably limited prerequisites --- such as in our (mini-)courses aimed at high-school students interested in STEM.
+Sometimes it seems even possible to convey such intuition assuming remarkably limited prerequisites --- such as in our (mini-)courses aimed at high-school students interested in STEM.
 Admittedly, it is not easy to get such a group together physically, hence my special interest towards remote studies.